Approximating Safety Feedback Without a Safety Oracle via Model Predictive Control: Introduction

-In this paper we propose \textbf{R}einforcement \textbf{L}earning with \textbf{S}afety \textbf{A}ssessment \textbf{V}ia \textbf{M}odel-\textbf{P}redictive \textbf{C}ontrol (RL-SAVMPC), a safe RL algorithm that uses reversibility as a proxy for unknown safety constraints.
-RL-SAVMPC employs Model Predictive Control (MPC~\cite{borrelli2017predictive}) to plan through a simulator back to a previous state in the trajectory.
+To address these challenges, this paper proposes \textbf{S}afety \textbf{A}ssessment \textbf{V}ia \textbf{M}odel-\textbf{P}redictive \textbf{C}ontrol (SAVMPC), a filtering algorithm that uses reversibility as a proxy for unknown safety constraints.
+SAVMPC employs Model Predictive Control (MPC~\cite{borrelli2017predictive}) to plan through a simulator back to a previous state in the trajectory.
 In doing this, it automatically verifies that a plan exists that reaches the safe set.
-If it cannot verify the safety of a planned action, RL-SAVMPC aborts the trajectory in favor of resetting the training environment.
-It does this while maintaining zero constraint violations in the underlying training environment, all without requiring access to the latent constraint space.
-A visualization of this process is depicted in \cref{fig:RL-SAVMPC}.
+If it cannot verify the safety of a planned action, SAVMPC aborts the trajectory in favor of resetting the training environment. \cref{fig:SAVMPC} shows a visualization for this process.
+The end result is an algorithm that can be dropped in to verify the actions of an unsafe policy while only assuming access to a simulator.
+It does this while enforcing an agent takes zero unsafe actions in the underlying environment, and without requiring direct access to a safety oracle.

-Our primary contributions include: \begin{itemize} \item We present RL with Safety Assessment Via Model-Predictive Control (RL-SAVMPC), a safe RL algorithm that uses MPC and a simulator to ensure safety by planning back to a previous state in a trajectory. \item We analyze this method on two training environments for average reward, as well as total constraint violations and trajectory aborts.
-RL-SAVMPC is compared to a baseline RL algorithm and a shielding method with perfect constraint knowledge.
-We show that in some cases, RL-SAVMPC can outperform a resampling shield with perfect knowledge of state constraints. \end{itemize}
+Our primary contributions include: \begin{itemize} \item Safety Assessment Via Model-Predictive Control (SAVMPC), an algorithm that plans back to previous (known safe) states, enabling safe action selection without requiring hand-constructed constraints. \item An extension of the proposed reversibility planning algorithm to explicitly calculate a conservative estimate of unknown environment constraints. \item Evaluation of SAVMPC as a shield during reinforcement learning training, showing better performance than other reversibility-based approaches, and approximating the results of a method outfitted with an oracle-based shield. \end{itemize}